melmendez37/expense-app/README.md

 # Expense App

 An Android app designed for tracking personal/business bills and expenses.
+Developed using Flutter and Supabase.

 ## Core Functions
 - Create, read, update personal expenses